jencwhitman/Attentional-Blink-Task/README.md

-For a detailed description of the Attentional Blink Task, see that paper at: https://psyarxiv.com/8br26/
+For a detailed description of the Attentional Blink Task, see the relevant paper at: https://psyarxiv.com/8br26/

 To run the experiment and see what it's like to be a participant, download